mdoege/PyTuroChamp/README.md

 Python implementations of Alan Turing's [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp) (1950), John Maynard Smith's [SOMA](https://chessprogramming.wikispaces.com/SOMA) (1961), [The Bernstein Chess Program](https://chessprogramming.wikispaces.com/The+Bernstein+Chess+Program) (1957), Leonardo Torres y Quevedo's [*El Ajedrecista*](https://en.wikipedia.org/wiki/El_Ajedrecista) (1912), and some related engines

 **PyTuroChamp** is closest to the chess engine in Turing's paper, but adds optional piece-square tables that can be tuned with the PSTAB parameter.
 A higher parameter means more aggressive forward movement.
-With PSTAB = 0,
+With PSTAB = 0, MAXPLIES = 1, and QPLIES < 3,

  1. e3